About breast cancer radiotherapy

 How and where you have radiotherapy

 You have your treatment in the hospital radiotherapy department.
-You may have treatment once a day, from Monday to Friday, for 3 weeks.
-Or you may have treatment on alternate weekdays for 5 weeks.
+You may have treatment once a day, from Monday to Friday, between 3 to 5 weeks.
 You usually have a break from treatment at the weekend.
 You travel to the hospital each time you have treatment.

 At your first visit you lie under a specialised CT scanning machine.
 The doctors use the machine to plan your treatment.
 The radiographers will make one or more small tattoo marks on your skin.
 They use these to line up the radiotherapy machine accurately each time.
 They may also draw marks on your body with a felt tip pen.

-Each treatment only takes a few minutes.
+Each treatment takes between 15 to 20 minutes.
 The treatment doesn't hurt, and it does not make you radioactive.

 More rarely a single treatment of radiotherapy is given into the breast tissue during surgery.
 But it is not clear whether this works as well long term as external radiotherapy.
 Another less commonly used treatment is radioactive tubes put into the area of the breast where the cancer was removed.
 Doctors call this internal radiotherapy or brachytherapy.